Lockheed C-130 Hercules: Military

-Another prominent role for the B model was with the United States Marine Corps, where Hercules initially designated as GV-1s replaced C-119s.
-After Air Force C-130Ds proved the type's usefulness in Antarctica, the U.S. Navy purchased several B-models equipped with skis that were designated as LC-130s.
+Another prominent role for the B model was with the USMC, where Hercules initially designated as GV-1s replaced C-119s.
+After USAF C-130Ds proved the type's usefulness in Antarctica, the US Navy purchased several B-models equipped with skis that were designated as LC-130s.
 C-130B-II electronic reconnaissance aircraft were operated under the SUN VALLEY program name primarily from Yokota Air Base, Japan.
 All reverted to standard C-130B cargo aircraft after their replacement in the reconnaissance role by other aircraft.

 The C-130 was also used in the 1976 Entebbe raid in which Israeli commando forces performed a surprise operation to rescue 103 passengers of an airliner hijacked by Palestinian and German terrorists at Entebbe Airport, Uganda.
-The rescue force—200 soldiers, jeeps, and a black Mercedes-Benz (intended to resemble Ugandan Dictator Idi Amin's vehicle of state)—was flown over 2200 nmi almost entirely at an altitude of less than 100 ft from Israel to Entebbe by four Israeli Air Force (IAF) Hercules aircraft without mid-air refueling (on the way back, the aircraft refueled in Nairobi, Kenya).
+The rescue force—200 soldiers, jeeps, and a black Mercedes-Benz (intended to resemble Ugandan Dictator Idi Amin's vehicle of state)—was flown over 2200 nmi almost entirely at an altitude less than 100 ft from Israel to Entebbe by four Israeli Air Force Hercules aircraft without midair refueling (on the way back, the aircraft refueled in Nairobi, Kenya).

-During the Falklands War (Guerra de las Malvinas) of 1982, Argentine Air Force C-130s undertook dangerous re-supply night flights as blockade runners to the Argentine garrison on the Falkland Islands.
+During the Falklands War (Guerra de las Malvinas) of 1982, Argentine Air Force C-130s undertook dangerous resupply night flights as blockade runners to the Argentine garrison on the Falkland Islands.
 They also performed daylight maritime survey flights.
 One was shot down by a Royal Navy Sea Harrier using AIM-9 Sidewinders and cannon.
-The crew of seven were killed.
-Argentina also operated two KC-130 tankers during the war, and these refueled both the Douglas A-4 Skyhawks and Navy Dassault-Breguet Super Étendards; some C-130s were modified to operate as bombers with bomb-racks under their wings.
+The crew of seven was killed.
+Argentina also operated two KC-130 tankers during the war, and these refueled both the Douglas A-4 Skyhawks and Navy Dassault-Breguet Super Étendards; some C-130s were modified to operate as bombers with bomb racks under their wings, and attack VLCC Hercules, which ended severely damaged and sunk near Florianópolis, Brasil.
 The British also used RAF C-130s to support their logistical operations.